mikependon/RepoDB.NET/pages/operations/sum.md

 # Sum

-This method is used to computes the sum value of the target field.
+This method is used to compute the sum value of the target field.

 #### Code Snippets

-Below is a sample code that gets the summation value of column `Value` from the `[dbo].[Sales]` table for a specific customer since yesterday.
+Below is the sample code that gets the summation value of column `Value` from the `[dbo].[Sales]` table for a specific customer since yesterday.

 ```csharp
 using (var connection = new SqlConnection(connectionString))